GaioTransposon/metadata_mining/README.md

 <a name="container-4"></a>
 ## Container 4: GPT performance evaluation

 This container evaluates GPT performance by comparing biomes and sub-biomes annotations by GPT (.tsv files for biomes and .json files for sub-biomes) against those of the benchmark (gold_dict.pkl).
 It does so for each GPT run.
 For biomes annotation evaluation, it compares strings for either a lenient or an exact match.
 It produces a summary CSV with per-run biome agreement metrics.
 For sub-biomes annotation evaluation, it uses embeddings of GPT runs versus embeddings of the benchmark.
-It computes cosine similarity between matched embeddings, it calculates the distribution of similarities versus the background, and it produces a summary CSV with per-run sub-biome similarity metrics.
+Then, it computes cosine similarity between sample-ID-matched embeddings, it calculates the distribution of similarities versus the background, and it produces a summary CSV with per-run sub-biome similarity metrics.
 Pairwise statistical comparisons are performed.
-Additionally, it evaluates geographic annotations by GPT by comparing them to the metadata-extracted coordinates.
+Additionally, in this container, we evaluate geographic annotations by GPT by comparing them to the metadata-extracted coordinates.

 <a name="run-container-4"></a>